AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md

 * Give you access to Goals in your access level.

-  For information about assigning license types and access levels, see the section [Update license types and access level settings](#access)in this article.
+  For information about assigning license types and access levels, see the section [Update license types and access level settings](#update-license-types-and-access-level-settings)in this article.

 * Enroll you in the new Adobe Workfront experience.

-  For information, see the section [Enroll users in the new Adobe Workfront experience](#enroll) in this article.
+  For information, see the section [Enroll users in the new Adobe Workfront experience](#enroll-users-in-the-new-adobe-workfront-experience) in this article.

 * Assign you Layout Template that includes the Goals area in the Main&nbsp;Menu.

-  For information see the section [Add Workfront Goals to a layout template](#layout) in this article.
+  For information see the section [Add Workfront Goals to a layout template](#add-workfront-goals-to-a-layout-template) in this article.

 * If you must modify goals that you did not create yourself, the goal creator must share the goals with you and give you Manage permissions to them.

-  For information, see the section [Share individual goals with other users](#share) in this article.
+  For information, see the section [Share individual goals with other users](#share-individual-goals-with-other-users) in this article.

-## Obtain Workfront Goals organization access
+## Obtain Workfront Goals organization access {#obtain-workfront-goals-organization-access}

 Your organization must purchase an additional license, in addition to the Workfront license, for your users to be able to access Workfront Goals.
 After your organization purchases the additional license, Workfront enables Workfront Goals for your account.
 For information about purchasing a license for Workfront Goals contact your Workfront account manager.

-## Update license types and access level settings
+## Update license types and access level settings  {#update-license-types-and-access-level-settings}

 Your Workfront administrator, must grant you one of the following Workfront license types to be able to access Workfront Goals: